 The mindset of someone who is still using is complicated.
-There is the want to continue getting high and then there is a little voice underneath all of that chaotic, whirlwind, furious need for substances that is saying things like, “Why am I doing this?” and “I don’t want to hurt my family,” and “I need to stop.”
+There is the want to continue getting high and then there is a little voice underneath all of that chaotic, whirlwind, furious need for substances that is saying things like, “Why am I doing this?”, “I don’t want to hurt my family,” and “I need to stop.”
 Mom, your son is still there.
 You just have to talk to the little voice.
 It is difficult, because addiction becomes the pilot, the driver, the BOSS–whereas the little voice is just along for the ride.
 The addiction determines the action and the response to pleas for your son to get help.
-I am here to tell you though, that if you can get through, past the addiction, you can get your son help.
+I am here to tell you, that if you can get past the addiction, you can get your son help.
 Which brings me to my first tip on how to talk to your son about rehabs in NH.

 (And I feel like I should say this before I get rolling.
 I am not coming from a place of being a professional interventionist.
 I am an addict in recovery myself, and I have my experience.
 I know what would of worked for me and what’s in the mind of an addict–that is the perspective I am sharing.
 Each situation is unique.
 Each person is unique.
 However, the experience of addiction for most of us, is the same.)

 - Tell him you know he’s got two warring sets of emotions and thoughts right now